GERMAN NAVAL POWER CONTINUED

 Waffen: Weapons (i.e. Waffen SS is 'Armed SS').

 Wintergarten: Nickname for U-boat's gun platform.
-See U-boat Deck
+See U-boat Deck Guns

 Zaunkönig: Nickname for acoustic torpedoes.
 (Wren)